Kobayashi mikan

 Kobayashi mikan (Citrus natsudaidai × unshiu) is a Citrus hybrid cultivated for its edible fruit.

 Genetics

-Kobayashi mikan is a graft hybrid between an amanatsu (Citrus natsudaidai) and a satsuma mandarin (Citrus unshiu).
+Kobayashi mikan is a graft chimera between an amanatsu (Citrus natsudaidai) and a satsuma mandarin (Citrus unshiu).

 Distribution

 It is cultivated and occurs naturally in Japan and is also grown in California.

 Description

 The fruit is small to medium in size and oblate to round in shape.
 The rind is mostly smooth but is normally slightly rough and is medium to bright orange in color.
 The flesh is dark orange and moderately seedy.
 The flavor is said to be tart.
 The tree is densely branched and has a broad crown, and the leaves are elliptical in shape.
 It has been cultivated for over 70 years.

-Availability

-It is no longer commercially available in the United States.